RapierXbox/ShellyElevate/README.md

 `./adb install ShellyElevate.apk`
 ##### 8. Reboot and Launch
 * Reboot the device with: `./adb shell reboot`
 * After rebooting, Chrome should open with your Home Assistant instance.
-If it doesn't, specify your IP and compile the app yourself.
+It can take up to one minute if your wifi doesnt connect!
 ##### 9. Troublshooting:
 * To return to the home screen, use: `./adb shell input keyevent 3`
 ## Configuration in Home Assistant